Batting helmet: Modifications (1960–2000)

 In 1983, it was made mandatory for new players to use a helmet with at least one earflap.
 Players who were grandfathered in could choose to wear a helmet without ear flaps, if they so desired.
 Players can choose to wear double earflap helmets in the major leagues; however, this is not mandatory.
 Tim Raines was the last player to wear a helmet without earflaps, during the 2002 season.
 His flap-less Florida Marlins helmet is currently at the Baseball Hall of Fame.
 Gary Gaetti, who retired in the year 2000, plus Ozzie Smith and Tim Wallach, who both retired in 1996, also wore flapless helmets until they retired.
 Julio Franco, who retired from baseball in May 2008, was the last active player eligible to wear a helmet without flaps, but he chose to wear a helmet with an earflap throughout his career.
 Some players, mostly switch hitters, also decide to wear double earflap helmets while batting.
-Players to do this include Willie McGee, Terry Pendleton, Vince Coleman, Shane Victorino, Orlando Hudson, and Jed Lowrie (all of which are switch hitters).
+Players to do this include Willie McGee, Terry Pendleton, Vince Coleman, Mark Bellhorn, Shane Victorino, Orlando Hudson, and Jed Lowrie (all of whom are switch hitters).